yoanmalie/d8-theming-guide/README.md

 ## Theme functions

 This section is dedicated to all people who have been dealing with `theme`-functions in Drupal 7.
-All of the `theme`-function are gone and have been replaced with template files.
-The next section goes into detail about how you can modify and override them.
+All of the `theme_`-function are gone and have been replaced with template files.
+The next section goes into detail about how you can modify and override these templates.
 It also handles how you can complety control all the classes add to the layout.

-> As you're reading this, it might be possible that some of the theme_ functions still exists.
-The goal would be to have all of them removed completly by a first release canditate.
+> As you're reading this, it might be possible that some of the `theme_` functions still exists.
+The goal would be to have all of them removed completly by a first release canditate (Drupal 8 RC1).

 ![Awesome](https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/minions.gif)